 Do you know what sample rate and bit depth you should be recording at?
 Does it really matter?
 What do each of those settings mean and what affect do they have on your audio when recording and mixing?
 Today’s video will help clear things up for you…

 Here’s a question: why in the world would anyone ever need more compressors if their stock DAW compressor works and sounds great?
 The answer?
 You don’t.
-That being said, what’s great about these Waves CLA emulations of classic compressors such as the LA-2A, 1176, and LA-3A is the sonic characteristic and vibe they bring to your tracks.
-They are more than just compressors, they are tone machines.
-Here’s a little review for your opinion seeking pleasure…
+That being said, what’s great about these Waves CLA emulations of classic compressors such as the LA-2A, 1176, and LA-3A is the sonic characteristic and vibe they bring to… Read more »

 Compression is one of the coolest tools you can use in mastering to help bring punch and energy to your mix.
 Last week we looked at using an EQ to balance out the mix a bit more, and today I want to enhance that track even more with a touch of compression.